Sweet Viburnum Hedge

 • To ensure you end up with a dense hedge with no straggly gaps, you'll need to plant close...but not too close!
 A good rule of thumb is to multiply the height of the plant by 0.3.
 For example, if your hedge is 1.5m high, then you should space the plants 45cm apart.

 • Once planted, lightly trim all over to encourage new growth.
-Ongoing, prune regularly to encourage a dense, bushy habit.
+Ongoing, clip regularly to encourage a dense, bushy habit.
 For flowering hedges, trim straight after flowering has finished.
 Clip foliage hedges in late winter or early spring.

 Related products